-For markets other than Mainland China, in 2023, we sourced most of our beauty and wellness products from trusted third-party suppliers and manufacturers, and approximately 23% from our manufacturing subsidiaries.
+For markets other than Mainland China, in 2024, we sourced most of our beauty and wellness products from trusted third-party suppliers and manufacturers, and approximately 22% from our manufacturing subsidiaries.
 Our manufacturing entities also provide a cost of goods sold benefit and help us to maintain a more consistent supply source.
 In Mainland China, we operate manufacturing facilities where we produce the majority of our beauty and wellness products sold in Mainland China.
 We also produce some products at these facilities that are exported to other markets.

-In 2023, two of our manufacturing subsidiaries and one third-party supplier accounted for more than 10% of our product purchases.
-We procure our ageLOC Galvanic Facial Spa, ageLOC Body Spa, and Nu Skin Facial Spa devices and some other products and ingredients from single vendors that may own or control the product formulations, ingredients, or other intellectual property rights associated with the products or ingredients.
+In 2024, one of our manufacturing subsidiaries and none of our third-party suppliers accounted for more than 10% of our product purchases.
+We procure some of our products and ingredients from single vendors that may own or control the product formulations, ingredients, or other intellectual property rights associated with the products or ingredients.
 While we generally maintain good relationships with our suppliers, in the event we become unable to source any products or ingredients from our current suppliers, we believe that we would be able to locate alternative vendors, use substitute ingredients, or develop and manufacture alternative products and source them from other suppliers, as applicable.
 Please refer to Item 1A.
 Risk Factors for a discussion of risks and uncertainties associated with our supplier relationships and with the sourcing of raw materials and ingredients.

 Our manufacturing subsidiaries are owned by our Rhyz business arm.
 We plan to continue making strategic acquisitions going forward, as we believe these acquired companies allow us to diversify and vertically integrate our business.
 We also leverage their expertise to enhance our innovation, sustainability, speed to market and supply chain capabilities.
-In addition to the products and services provided to our core Nu Skin business, our Rhyz companies continue to operate outside of our core Nu Skin business, generating \$216.6 million in revenue from sales to external customers in 2023.
+In addition to the products and services provided to our core Nu Skin business, our Rhyz companies continue to operate outside of our core Nu Skin business, generating \$286.6 million in revenue from sales to external customers in 2024.